Case study

 Shoelace

-Built high-leverage internal systems that transformed an early SaaS into a scalable, tech-enabled agency—allowing each account manager to manage 100+ clients instead of the industry standard 10–15.
+Built operational systems that turned a high-touch service model into a repeatable operating model, letting each account manager handle 100+ clients instead of the usual 10-15.

 Shoelace originally launched as a SaaS product in the performance marketing space.
 When Vishaal joined, the company had just raised a seed round and was doing four figures in revenue.